 The force that causes the hip dislocation often also causes other injuries.
 For example, when a hip dislocation results from a fall or an athletic injury, the pelvis, knee, or legs may be fractured, and the back or head may be injured.

 When the hip is dislocated, bones may be broken, and nerves, including the sciatic nerve (see Sciatica Sciatica Sciatica is pain along the sciatic nerves.
 These nerves run from the lower back, through the buttocks, and down the legs, ending just below the knee.
 A herniated disk, complications of osteoarthritis... read more ), may be injured.
 The blood supply to the head of the thighbone may be disrupted, causing bone tissue to die (called osteonecrosis Osteonecrosis Osteonecrosis is the death of a segment of bone caused by an impaired blood supply.
-Osteonecrosis can be caused by an injury or can occur spontaneously.
-Typical symptoms include pain, limited... read more ).
+Osteonecrosis is most commonly caused by an injury but can also occur without an injury.
+Typical symptoms... read more ).

 An artificial hip joint Replacing a Hip may also be dislocated.
 It is sometimes dislocated after an injury but can occur while people are doing their usual daily activities, even when crossing their legs.

 Symptoms of a Dislocated Hip

 Hip dislocations are very painful.
 People usually cannot move their leg.

 When the thighbone is pushed backward, the affected leg looks shorter and turns inward.

 When the thighbone is pushed forward, the leg turns outward.
 It looks shorter but not as obviously as when the thighbone is pushed backward.